 Location: City of Franklin, Warren County – On SR 73 along the Great Miami River

-Founded in 1796 by pioneer & politician General William Schneck (1773 – 1821) from New Jersey, Franklin has grown well since its beginning & presently has about 11,800 residents.
-William married Elizabeth (Rogers) Schneck (1776 – 1853) in 1798 & had 10 children.
+Founded in 1796 by pioneer and politician General William Schneck (1773 – 1821) from New Jersey, Franklin has grown well since its beginning and presently has about 11,800 residents.
+William married Elizabeth (Rogers) Schneck (1776 – 1853) in 1798 and had 10 children.
 The family moved to Franklin in 1803.
-William was a militia general in the War of 1812 & a board member of the Miami Exporting Company, Ohio’s first chartered bank.
-He also founded Newark & Toledo.
+William was a militia general in the War of 1812 and a board member of the Miami Exporting Company, Ohio’s first chartered bank.
+He also founded Newark and Toledo.
 Throughout his political career, William helped propel the Ohio & Erie canal from an idea into reality.
 He was appointed to a commission of three surveyors who charted the future canal’s path.

 Unfortunately, William contracted malaria during the canal surveying trips, turning one of his crowning achievements into his eventual demise.
-His family continued to have success & influence in Franklin though, including his brother John.
-Postal records are an integral part of researching current & former towns.
+His family continued to have success and influence in Franklin though, including his brother John.
+Postal records are an integral part of researching current and former towns.
 The Old Log Post Office on S River St in Franklin is the oldest existing one in Ohio.
-John Schneck (1778 – 1867) & Sarah (Tapscott) Schneck (1787 – 1842) had 12 children & opened a general store at their two-story cabin in 1802.
-It became the town’s post office in 1805 & was added to the National Register Of Historic Places in 1976.
+John Schneck (1778 – 1867) and Sarah (Tapscott) Schneck (1787 – 1842) had 12 children and opened a general store at their two-story cabin in 1802.
+It became the town’s post office in 1805 and was added to the National Register of Historic Places in 1976.

-Franklin’s location along the Great Miami River & Ohio & Erie Canal made it a perfect place for many kinds of business opportunities & industries.
-Both farming & manufacturing drove the economy and attracted a couple of railroads.
-The town’s Cleveland, Cincinnati, Chicago, & St. Louis (Big Four) train station was built in 1872.
-It has undergone some restoration over the years and is at the corner of S Main St & E 6th St. There are numerous other historical sites around town & the occasional mural with picturesque scenes of the areas earlier days.
+Franklin’s location along the Great Miami River and Ohio & Erie Canal made it a perfect place for many kinds of business opportunities and industries.
+Both farming and manufacturing drove the economy and attracted a couple of railroads.
+The town’s Cleveland, Cincinnati, Chicago, & St. Louis (Big Four Railroad) train station was built in 1872.
+It has undergone some restoration over the years and is at the corner of S Main St and E 6th St. There are numerous other historical sites around town and the occasional mural with picturesque scenes of the areas earlier days.
 Woodhill (Franklin) Cemetery was established in the 1850s on Hamilton – Middletown Road.